 What Happens if You are in a Car Accident with a Taxi or Ridesharing Service?

-What happens if you were in a car accident with a taxi or ridesharing service?
-Because of the additional parties involved in these types of crashes, they are a little more complicated than a typical crash.
+Due to the additional parties involved in these types of crashes, they are a little more complicated than a typical accident.

 WHAT HAPPENS WHEN YOU’RE IN A CAR ACCIDENT WITH A TAXI?